AlexTISYoung/snipar/docs/guide.rst

     pip install --upgrade pip

-You may encounter problems with the installation due to Python version incompatability or package conflicts with your existing Python environment.
+You may encounter problems with the installation due to Python version incompatibility or package conflicts with your existing Python environment.
 To overcome this, you can try installing in a virtual environment.
 In a bash shell, this could be done by using the following commands in your directory of choice: